Turbulent processes and mean-field dynamo: The catastrophic quenching problem

 \subsection{Radial magnetic helicity reversal in the solar wind}

-If the idea of alleviating catastrophic quenching by magnetic helicity fluxes is to make sense, when would expect to see signs of the expelled magnetic helicity to see in the solar wind.
+If the idea of alleviating catastrophic quenching by magnetic helicity fluxes is to make sense, we would expect to see signs of the expelled magnetic helicity in the solar wind.
 The magnetic helicity spectrum can be measured in the solar wind by determining the parity-odd contribution to the magnetic correlation tensor, which, in Fourier space, takes the form

-This would allow one to compute $H(k_z)=\Imag(\tilde{B}_x\tilde{B}_y^*)$ and $E(k_z)=\half(|\tilde{B}_x|^2+|\tilde{B}_y|^2)$, which also obeys the realizability condition $k_z|H(k_z)|\leq E(k_z)$.
+This would allow one to compute $H(k_z)=\Imag(\tilde{B}_x\tilde{B}_y^*)$ and $E(k_z)=\half(|\tilde{B}_x|^2+|\tilde{B}_y|^2)$, which also obeys the realizability condition $k_z|H(k_z)|\leq 2E(k_z)$.

 The Ulysses spacecraft was the only one to cover high heliographic latitudes, where a non-vanishing sign of magnetic helicity can be expected.
 It turned out that $H(k)$ has, as expected from dynamo theory, different signs in the northern and southern hemispheres.
 It also has different signs at small and large wavenumbers.
 This, in itself, is also expected from an $\alpha^2$ dynamo, because the $\alpha$ effect produces no net magnetic helicity, but it separates magnetic helicity in wavenumber space.
 However, the signs are opposite to what is seen at the solar surface, where the helicity in the north is negative at small length scales.
 In the solar wind, however, it is positive in the north and at small scales.
 Of course, the meaning of small is here relative and has to be with respect to larger scales, where a sign change in $k$ has been seen.
 If one just assumed a linear expansion of all scales from the solar surface (radius $r=700\Mm$, to the location of the Earth at $1\AU$, we expect a corresponding expansion ratio so that a wavenumber of $1\Mm^{-1}$ corresponds to $1/700\AU^{-1}$.
 In particular, $20\Mm^{-1}$ corresponds to $2/70\AU^{-1}$, which is close to the wavenumber where we see a sign-change in \Fig{phelicity_plat4b_Lidingo}.
 It is unexpected, however, that at the solar surface (\Fig{phelicity_plat4b_Lidingo}b), the sign in the northern hemisphere changes from minus to plus as $k$ increases, while in the solar wind, it changes from plus to minus.
 This apparent mismatch may not just be a measurement error, but it may actually be a real result and would tell us that the simpleminded picture of expelling magnetic helicity of one sign all the way to infinity may not be accurate.